-Pursuant to section 304(b)(1)(A) of the Magnuson-Stevens Act, the NMFS Assistant Administrator has made a preliminary determination that this proposed rule is consistent with the FMP, Amendment 28 to the FMP, the Magnuson-Stevens Act, and other applicable law.
-In making the final determination, NMFS will consider the data, views, and comments received during the public comment period.
+Pursuant to section 304(b)(1)(A) of the Magnuson-Stevens Act, the NMFS Assistant Administrator has determined that this final rule is consistent with the FMP, Amendment 28 to the FMP, the Magnuson-Stevens Act, and other applicable laws.

-This proposed rule has been preliminarily determined to be not significant for purposes of Executive Order (E.O.)
+This final rule has been determined to be not significant for purposes of Executive Order (E.O.)
 12866.
+This final rule is considered an Executive Order